Essay

 New Horizons with Server-Side Swift

-There are two major frameworks for backend in Swift, Kitura and Vapor.
+There are two major frameworks for the backend in Swift, Kitura and Vapor.
 I choose Kitura first.
 Because Kitura’s methods naming was close to the ones that I knew from Node.js.
 I felt more comfortable about understanding what each method does.

 First, setting up the environment was easy because I have Mac and I’m actively developing iOS applications.
 So, Xcode and other stuff were already set up.

-.
+Creating a Swift backend project means creating a new Swift package with the single line command swift package init.
 This creates a structured new package.
-But packages are not executable and I needed an executable project to run my backend.
-Creating main.swift
+But packages are not executable, and I needed an executable project to run my backend.
+Creating main.swift file under the Sources directory gave me this ability to me.
+At this point, my current folder structure was like this:

 SwiftBackend